 The ACD may impose a charge on the purchase of Shares in each Class.
-The current initial charge, if any, is calculated as a percentage of the amount invested by a potential Shareholder in respect of each Sub-fund is set out in Appendix I. The ACD may waive or discount the initial charge at its discretion.
+The current initial charge, if any, is calculated as a percentage of the amount invested by a potential Shareholder with such percentage being set out in Appendix I. The ACD may waive or discount the initial charge at its discretion,